Salix 'Winter Glory'

-This beautiful and vigorous male hybrid was found in the wild in Japan and is a cross between two native species S. gracilistyla and S. caprea, which they call S. bakko!
-(There is reference to S. xleucopithecia as a cross between these species--horrible name for such a beautiful plant!).
+This beautiful and vigorous male hybrid was found in the wild in Japan and is a cross between two native species Salix gracilistyla and Salix caprea, which they call Salix bakko!
+We used a reference to Salix xleucopithecia to identify this as a cross between these species--horrible name for such a beautiful plant!).
 We also offer another cross between these two parents and this one was created in the Netherlands--see S. 'The Hague'; this is a female selection.

 The Giant Pussy Willow forms a small tree from 15-20ft with large green leaves that are silky underneath.
 It has some of the largest catkins in the genus and are much-prized as cut flowers.
 In Autumn they develop scarlet-red flower buds in the axils of the leaves and in sun start opening in October in Northern Vermont without damage over winter!
 They start to open fully in mild days in early February.
 They are soft, silky and pinkish-silver at first and grow to 3in long; this is a male form with catkins that turn golden with pollen.
 A non-fussy small tree that will grow anywhere in full sun with sandy, average or moist soil.
 Appears to be deer-proof also.
 Hardy to Zone 4.

 USES: a handsome, free flowering, ornamental shrub, prune regularly to keep a steady supply of young shoots that provide the most catkins.
 If coppiced the new stems can be used for living structures as well as cut flowers.
 As with most pussy willows after coppicing they produce lots of catkins in the first year.
 Probably the best all-purpose willow we offer.

 Here is a link to photos of the true